mrpunkin/SplitLogger/README.md

 		"debug.log" => Logger::DEBUG
 	}

-Logging for all log levels not explicitly defined falls back to the default log level setting and output destination.
+Logging for all log levels which have not been explicitly defined falls back on the default log level setting and output destination.

 The logs attribute is a hash of output => level(s)